itellaetxe/compneurobilbao_website/_pages/pictures.md

 <div class="section-space"></div>

 ## NeuroTxoko Day
-Neurotxoko is a day in which all members of the team (and more guests) are invited to a space where we have fun through all the day, having lunch togetehr, singing in the karaoke, cooking and so much more!
+<p style="text-align: justify;">Neurotxoko is a day in which all members of the team (and more guests) are invited to a space where we have fun through all the day, having lunch togetehr, singing in the karaoke, cooking and so much more!</p>
 <img src="{{ site.url }}{{ site.baseurl }}/images/gallerypic/neurotxoko.JPG" width="100%" >

 <div class="section-space"></div>